-- Traveling to a different time zone requires you to exercise extra caution.
+- Travelling to a different time zone requires you to exercise extra caution.
 You must take proper advice from your doctor regarding dispensing your medication.

-- Pack plenty of sunscreen and carry lots of protective gear for your trip.
+- Pack plenty of sunscreens and carry lots of protective gear for your trip.
 Sensitivity to the sun increases due to chemotherapy and radiation, and it helps to be more careful.

 - When your immunity is low, it is essential you take extra care of your hygiene.
 Wash your hands more often and use hand sanitizer at times when water isn’t available.
 Drink only bottled water and avoid food that's uncooked or not cooked properly.

 - Lastly, be easy on yourself.
 Take an ample amount of rest in between activities and have a rocking vacation.

 What Do Insurers See Before Giving Travel Health Insurance To Cancer Patients?

 Today, with the presence of so many Travel insurers, you can compare travel insurance plans online and buy an insurance plan that best suits your condition.

 Most specialist insurers will insure cancers such as breast/prostate/kidney/bowel and colon cancer.
 Some might provide travel insurance only if you were diagnosed more than six months ago at the time of submitting your application, if cancer hasn't spread beyond the primary site and if in the last six months you haven't had any chemotherapy or radiotherapy.